Kniže & Comp.: Postwar

 In the post-war period, Kniže lost its branches in Karlovy Vary and Prague due to the Soviet Union's "Iron Curtain".

 In 1972, the Paris branch had to be closed, and in 1974 the branch in New York.
 From 1976 the former trainee Rudolf Niedersüß from Upper Austria took a share in the company, in 1978 his company C. M. Frank, also a former k.u.k. court supplier, merged with Kniže & Comp.
 A women's collection was introduced.

 In 1984, Kniže opened a store for men's clothing in Bräunerstrasse, and in 1989 the store on Graben was expanded.

 From 1992 to 1993, architect and designer Professor Paolo Piva renovated the second floor and the historic Loos salons.
 The neighboring former Krey bookstore was adapted into the new ladies' store.
 At the same time, the eldest son Bernhard Niedersüß joined the company.
 In 2012, a branch was reopened in Prague.

 Famous clients

+Among the most prominent international clients was Mohammad Reza Pahlavi, the last Shah of Persia and a member of the Pahlavi dynasty.
+To this day, the storefront of the company’s Vienna headquarters displays his coat of arms as a sign of this exclusive relationship.

 Artists in particular were Kniže's customers in earlier times.
-For example, Oskar Kokoschka paid for his suits with paintings, blouses were made for Marilyn Monroe, shirts for Kurt Tucholsky, and ski pants for Josephine Baker.
+For example, Oskar Kokoschka paid for his suits with paintings, blouses were made for Marilyn Monroe, shirts for Kurt Tucholsky, ski pants for Josephine Baker, and fragrances for James Dean.
 Marlene Dietrich also had tails tailored at Kniže for her stage shows, and Billy Wilder paid a long visit to the house during his last stay in Vienna.
 Georgia O'Keeffe had pantsuits tailored for her in the New York store.
 Customers also included Maurice Chevalier as well as Laurence Olivier, Willi Forst and Fritz Lang, and primarily business leaders and aristocrats such as King Juan Carlos of Spain.
-The Nazi Gauleiter of Vienna, Baldur von Schirach, was also a customer of the house..
+The Nazi Gauleiter of Vienna, Baldur von Schirach, was also a customer of the house.